-12 In the statement of financial position (or balance sheet), such losses are reflected as loss allowance.
+&lt;sup>12 In the statement of financial position (or balance sheet), such losses are reflected as loss allowance.

-13 These include debt instruments, lease receivables, contract assets or loan commitments and financial guarantee contracts (paragraph 5.5.1 of FRS 109).
+&lt;sup>13 These include debt instruments, lease receivables, contract assets or loan commitments and financial guarantee contracts (paragraph 5.5.1 of FRS 109).

-14 Indexation is the adjustment to compensate for the reduction of tax rate between the YA a deduction was allowed to the YA the same amount is brought back to tax.
+&lt;sup>14 Indexation is the adjustment to compensate for the reduction of tax rate between the YA a deduction was allowed to the YA the same amount is brought back to tax.

-15 Non-credit-impaired financial instruments include those trade receivables, contract assets and lease receivables where the impairment losses of such receivables and assets are measured using the simplified approach provided under FRS 109 (paragraph 5.5.15 of FRS 109).
+&lt;sup>15 Non-credit-impaired financial instruments include those trade receivables, contract assets and lease receivables where the impairment losses of such receivables and assets are measured using the simplified approach provided under FRS 109 (paragraph 5.5.15 of FRS 109).

-16 Refer to the definition of "qualifying finance company" under section 14I(7) of the ITA.
+&lt;sup>16 Refer to the definition of "qualifying finance company" under section 14G(7) of the ITA.

-17 Under FRS 109, there is no impairment requirement for equity instruments.
+&lt;sup>17 Under FRS 109, there is no impairment requirement for equity instruments.

-recognised in the P&L of banks, merchant banks and qualifying finance companies will be allowed as a deduction, for a prescribed period18, under section 14I of the ITA19.
+recognised in the P&L of banks, merchant banks and qualifying finance companies will be allowed as a deduction, for a prescribed period, under section 14G of the ITA.

-6.21 Banks, merchant banks and qualifying finance companies must satisfy the provisions in section 14I for the purpose of determining an amount of impairment to be allowed as a deduction under section 14I.
-In this regard, the prescribed value of investments in securities as referred to in section 14I(5), will exclude the prescribed value of investment in equity instrument.
-Any subsequent reversal amount of the impairment is taxable to the extent that the impairment was allowed as a deduction under section 14I.
+6.21 Banks, merchant banks and qualifying finance companies must satisfy the provisions in section 14G for the purpose of determining an amount of impairment to be allowed as a deduction under section 14G.
+In this regard, the prescribed value of investments in securities as referred to in section 14G(5), will exclude the prescribed value of investment in equity instrument.
+Any subsequent reversal amount of the impairment in a basis period (net of the amount of impairment loss recognised in the same basis period) for any YA is deemed taxable, capped at the total amount of all deductions previously allowed under section 14G.
+The reversal amount of the impairment in a basis period (before deducting any amount of impairment loss recognised in that basis period) for any YA will not be deemed taxable if it can be directly identified to an amount of impairment loss that was recognised in the basis period for the YA 2021 or any preceding YA and which related to loans and securities that were excluded from the definitions of "loan" and "securities" in section 14I(7) and (8)20 of the Income Tax Act in force immediately before 16 November 2021.
 Indexation of the taxable amount is not required.